vineethkumarv/sv-wiki/Control-Flow.md

 ### call by reference

-In this , the reference to the original argument is passes to the subroutine .As the argument within a subroutine is pointing to an original argument, any changes to the argument within subroutine will be visible outside.
+In this, the reference to the original argument is passed to the subroutine.
+As the argument within a subroutine is pointing to an original argument, any changes to the argument within the subroutine will be visible outside.

-Below example will show the clear idea .
+The below example will show the clear idea.

 **lab link**